Ecotrust/COMET-Farm/INFO.md

     - which practices should be incentivized
   - drive Ecotrust research questions

-3. Ability to do analysis of climate outputs
+3. Ability to do analysis of climate outputs (*i.e.*, sensitivity analysis)

 ## How we will be successful